Totoaba: Environmental threat

+Human threats

-Another threat to the totoaba is from human poaching: the swim bladder is a valuable commodity, as it is considered a delicacy in Chinese cuisine; the meat is also sought-after for making soups.
+Another threat to the totoaba is from human poaching: the swim bladder, commonly referred to as "maw" is a valuable commodity, as it is considered a delicacy in Chinese cuisine; the meat is also sought after for making soups.
 It can fetch high prices – 200 bladders may be sold for $3.6 million at 2013 prices – as it is erroneously believed by many Chinese to be a treatment for fertility, circulatory, and skin problems.
-The swim bladders are often smuggled to Hong Kong where they are illegal, but import screenings are lax, and from there they are sometimes forwarded to the Chinese mainland where import screenings are stricter.
+The swim bladders are often smuggled to Hong Kong, where they are illegal, but import screenings are lax, and from there they are sometimes forwarded to the Chinese mainland, where import screenings are stricter.
 This trade once focused on the Chinese bahaba, but as its population became depleted, the trade shifted to the related totoaba.
 The illegal totoaba fishery also threatens the vaquita, a critically endangered porpoise endemic to the northern Gulf of California that appears to be doomed to extinction unless the setting of gillnets in its habitat can be halted.
+The totoaba swim bladder is often used for identification more than a morphological description of the fish due to the illegal trade of it.
+Recent research in 2024 has created a way to identify totoaba swim bladders on-site of legal and illegal trades, that is efficient, convenient, inexpensive, and gives reliable results called real-time fluorescence-based recombinase-aid amplification (RF-RAA).
+Helping authorities be equipped to handle the increase in illegal imports and the market regulations surrounding totoaba swim bladders.